PdoyleC/Watch_Blog/README.md

 * Best practices - how does the site conform to industry best practices.
 * SEO - search engine optimization.
 Is the site optimized for search engine result rankings.

-- Performance is down to the images and there size.
+- Performance is down to the images and their size.

 <details>
 <summary>Lighthouse Testing Image</summary>